Dr. Goldfoot and the Bikini Machine

 Dr. Goldfoot and the Bikini Machine is a 1965 American Pathécolor comedy film directed by Norman Taurog and distributed by American International Pictures.
 Starring Vincent Price, Frankie Avalon, Dwayne Hickman, Susan Hart and Jack Mullaney, and featuring Fred Clark, the film is a parody of the then-popular spy trend (the title is a spoof of two James Bond films: the 1962 film Dr. No and the 1964 hit Goldfinger), made using actors from AIP's beach party and Edgar Allan Poe films.
 The film was retitled Dr G. and the Bikini Machine in England due to a threatened lawsuit from Eon, holder of the rights to the James Bond series.

 Hickman called it "AIP's attempt to combine horror, bikini babe and secret agents and take advantage of the popularity of the James Bond pictures".

-Despite its low production values, the film has achieved a certain cult status for the appearance of horror legend Price and AIP's beach party film alumni, its in-jokes and over-the-top sexuality, the claymation title sequence designed by Art Clokey, and a title song performed by The Supremes.
+The film has achieved a certain cult status for the appearance of horror legend Price and AIP's beach party film alumni, its in-jokes and over-the-top sexuality, the claymation title sequence designed by Art Clokey, and a title song performed by the Supremes.
 Its success led to a sequel, produced in 1966, entitled Dr. Goldfoot and the Girl Bombs.

 Plot

-Mad scientist Dr. Goldfoot (Vincent Price) has created an army of beautiful female robots using his "bikini machine."
+Mad scientist Dr. Goldfoot has created an army of beautiful female robots using his "bikini machine."
 These androids, dressed in gold bikinis, are programmed to seduce wealthy men and trick them into signing over their fortunes.
-Assisting him is his inept assistant Igor (Jack Mullaney), who frequently bungles assignments but remains loyal.
+Assisting him is his inept assistant Igor, who frequently bungles assignments but remains loyal.

-One of the robots, Diane (Susan Hart), mistakenly targets Secret Intelligence Command (SIC) agent Craig Gamble (Frankie Avalon) instead of millionaire Todd Armstrong (Dwayne Hickman).
+One of the robots, Diane, mistakenly targets Secret Intelligence Command (SIC) agent Craig Gamble instead of millionaire Todd Armstrong.
 Gamble quickly becomes suspicious when Diane behaves strangely, eventually discovering she is a robot.
 This misstep leads to Gamble and Armstrong teaming up to uncover and stop Dr. Goldfoot's plan.

 The heroes are captured and taken to Dr. Goldfoot’s underground lair, where they face various death traps, including a parody of the pendulum torture device.
 However, they manage to escape due to Igor’s incompetence.
 The film then moves into an extended chase sequence through the streets and iconic locations of San Francisco, involving cars, motorcycles, cable cars, and boats on trailers, all in slapstick fashion.

 The pursuit ends near a U.S. Navy base, where Dr. Goldfoot’s vehicle plunges off a cliff into the ocean.
 Just as things appear resolved, the film concludes with a twist: Dr. Goldfoot, Igor, and Diane appear aboard the plane carrying Gamble and Armstrong, suggesting that Goldfoot’s schemes are far from over.